davidsoloman/beacon-appengine-cordova-demo/README.md

 # beacon-appengine-cordova-demo
 This repository contains code that can be used to build a suite of demo apps which persist and interact with beacon data.
+AltBeacon and iBeacon are supported by default, adding support for Eddystone-UID and other beacon formats would be a fairly simple exercise.

 The demo suite is composed of three apps: